Pocket pistol: Concealed carry

 Pocket pistols as the name suggests are usually small pistols carried in a coat, jacket, or trouser pocket.
 They are used for concealed carry by those desiring a discreet self-defense gun or desiring to carry a backup gun.
 They are point-and-shoot pistols, intended for fast one-handed operation.
 The typical .25 ACP pocket pistol is designed for close-range work and has an effective range of about 7 yards (6.5 m).

 Pocket pistols are typically hammerless designs, made with rounded edges and with few controls, to prevent snagging and to make them easier to carry.
 Revolvers are also typically hammerless, or have shrouded, or even bobbed hammers, all allowing the gun to be drawn quickly with little risk of it snagging on clothing.
 The shrouded and hammerless models may even be fired through a coat or jacket pocket.

 While some of the cheaper semi-auto pistols are best carried with an empty chamber, higher-quality pocket pistols are designed to be carried with a round chambered and with the safety engaged (ON).
 Many older pistols (and even some revolvers) also had grip safeties for additional security.
 However, the newer double-action-only pistols are made without manually operated safeties, but with a long and heavy trigger-pulls – similar to revolvers.

 Pocket holsters are highly recommended for the safer carry of pocket pistols, with the standard practice being to carry the holster (sometimes with a second magazine sub-pocket stitched into the holster) in a front or rear trouser pocket with nothing else carried in the pocket that could snag on the gun when drawn.
-The most popular pocket holster designs are typically made of form-fitted leather, with a heavy layer of leather worn outward from the body to prevent printing of the gun outline on tight clothing, although Kydex holsters are also used, especially for thicker pocket pistols for which the added thickness of a leather holster would cause an excessive overall thickness.
+The most popular pocket holster designs are typically made of form-fitted leather, with a heavy layer of leather worn outward from the body to prevent printing of the gun outline on tight clothing.
+Kydex holsters are also used, especially for thicker pocket pistols to reduce the additional thickness of the holster.
 The use of moisture and vapor-barrier layers in the holster stitched closer to the body is recommended to prevent damaging the finish of the pocket pistol due to sweat.
 This extra layer also serves to increase carry comfort and to prevent chapping or blistering the skin under the holster due to repetitive motion rubbing or friction that can occur while walking, jogging, or running.

 Pocket pistols are derided by some gun enthusiasts who claim that they provide inadequate self-defense due to their small size, small caliber, and poor sights.
 Still, the numbers sold speak of a wide degree of popularity, with some models having been sold in quantities in excess of 3 million over 30 or more years.
+Advances in technology have allowed some pocket pistols to be manufactured via 3D printing, which may violate firearms laws.